 Introduces and acquaints students with the history of leadership studies, past and current leadership theories and styles, and their practical implementation in the daily operational activities in the fields of health studies, engineering/manufacturing, international business or education.
 The course focuses on definitional issues (What is leadership?) and explanations (How does it work?).
 At the end of the course students are expected to demonstrate basic knowledge in various approaches, frameworks and activities of leadership theory, particularly within their chosen field of study and be able to give practical examples of leadership within those fields.
 (Available only through the College Credit Program.)

-LEAD 200 Introduction to Leadership Studies
+LEAD 200 Introduction to Leadership Studies – C-IS

 This course focuses on definitional issues (What is leadership?) and explanation (How does it work?).
 The course also acquaints students with theories and styles of leadership.

 LEAD 250 Experiential Leadership Through Wilderness Expedition

 This course is available to students enrolled in the SNC Gap Program and is taught in cooperation with the Voyageur Outward Bound School.
 The course will focus on identifying and learning leadership skills within a small group setting.
 Students will increase their self-awareness as a member of a team, discover their leadership talents and skills within a group, develop and build interpersonal communication skills, learn to adjust leadership styles within the context of small group dynamics, and understand the values that guide their leadership style.

 An examination of executive leadership at the national, state and local levels in the United States.
 Focuses on leadership development, leadership styles and the impact of leadership in governing.
 Prerequisite: POLI 130 or LEAD 200.
 Spring semester, alternate years.